eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Map duplicate key and foreign key errors to SQLState of 23000.

-     * Backported "change user" and "reset server state" functionality from 3.1 branch, to allow clients of MysqlConnectionPoolDataSource to reset server state on getConnection() on a pooled connection.
+     * Backported "change user" and "reset server state" functionality from 3.1 branch, to enable clients of MysqlConnectionPoolDataSource to reset server state on getConnection() on a pooled connection.